 Memoir

 It was the end of the Victorian era.
 Repression was draped across the young like a heavy, suffocating blanket.
-For adults it was a question of a wink and a nod, to be indulged by the inside pages of the Sunday News of the World, which in turn helped to relieve the boredom of that day as it then was.
-Discipline in schools was strict and capital punishment supported, even relished.
-It was also the dawn of the welfare state, whose provisions for education were of immense benefit to the author.
+For adults, it was a question of a wink and a nod, to be indulged by the inside pages of the Sunday News of the World, which in turn helped to relieve the boredom of that day of the week.

-This was an experience which will resonate with many others who lived that time and will be a benchmark for those who live in a less generous one.
-It was the age of the eleven-plus exam, the passing of which entitled you to an education that could be very good indeed; and then, if parental means failed, a free education, everything included, at university.
-Those who experienced it look back to it with fond eyes, as can be seen from this coming-of-age memoir.
+Discipline in schools was strict and capital punishment not an issue.
+It was also, though, the dawn of the welfare state, whose provisions for education were of immense benefit to the author – an experience that will resonate with many others of that time and will be a benchmark for those who live in a less generous one.
+It was the age of the eleven-plus exam, the passing of which entitled you to an education that could be very good indeed, and then, if parental means failed, a free education – everything included – at university.

 No reviews yet.
 Be the first to write a review